 - Part A coinsurance amount up to 365 days after your Part A benefits expire

 - Coinsurance for nursing facility care in a skilled nursing facility

 - 100% of the cost of the first three pints of blood

-- 80 percent of the cost of emergency care in a foreign country
+- 80% of the cost of emergency care in a foreign country

-Medicare Part G Outline of Coverage – Part B
+Medicare Part G Outline of Coverage With Medicare Part B

-- 100 percent of coinsurance and copayment amount after you pay your Part B deductible
+- 100% of Part B coinsurance and copayment amount after you pay your Part B deductible

-- 100 percent of excess charges (the excess charge is the difference between what your health care provider charges and what Original Medicare approves)
+- 100% of Part B excess charges (the excess charge is the difference between what your health care provider charges and what Original Medicare approves)